anttikivi/effective-elegy/README.md

 ![](https://github.com/anttikivi/effective-elegy/workflows/Main%20workflow/badge.svg)

 Effective Elegy is the licence-to-be of [Unsung Anthem](https://github.com/anttikivi/unsung-anthem) and [Obliging Ode](https://github.com/anttikivi/unsung-anthem).
-It’s designed to be simple but for simple proprietary uses.
+It’s designed to be simple but for proprietary use.
 It still takes into account the fact that the source code of the projects is freely available.

 ## Contribute